-What happens when you overeat butter being a diabetic?
+What happens when you overeat butter being a person with diabetes?

 If the butter is not consumed in a controlled/ prescribed manner, it can lead to the following risks-

-- It can increase the risk of heart diseases and also affect the overall well-being of diabetic patients.
+- It can increase the risk of heart diseases and also affect the overall well-being of people with diabetes.

-- Butter can increase the risk of obesity and lead to weight gain in diabetic patients.
+- Butter can increase the risk of obesity and lead to weight gain in people with diabetes.

-- If you have a high BMI being a diabetic, you should avoid eating butter on a regular basis.
+- If you have a high BMI and also have diabetes, you should avoid eating butter on a regular basis.

 Other Health Benefits Of Butter